 3. Notre Dame

-The Louvre Museum is a must-see on any Paris visit.
-Its perfect blend of modern prisms on the exterior and gold-plated walls on the interior show the harmony of history coming together with the modern day.
-Make sure to get photos next to the outside central pyramid, as well as next to your favorite artifacts inside.
-(Favorites: Mona Lisa, Egyptian artifacts, and countless marble statues)
+The Louvre Museum is a stunning Paris photography location and a must-visit for any visitor.
+Its perfect blend of modern prisms on the exterior and gold-plated walls on the interior show the harmony of history coming together with the modern-day.

 6. Inside of a Macaron Shop

-Read More: A Weekend in Paris Packing List
+Read More: What To Pack For A Weekend In Paris

 7. Palais Garnier